isaomatsunami/EarlyVotingStation/README.md

  You have to make "perfect" road network from OpenStreetMap data.
 All nodes must be connected in a single network.
 No "island of road" is allowed.

  In this case, I removed highways (voters will not use toll ways, probably), which made ramp(slip road) disconnected from the whote network.
- There are many disconnected road in OSS data, such as roads inside factory, which must be reoved beforehand.
+ There are many disconnected road in OSS data, such as roads inside factory, which must be removed beforehand.

  Quality of OSS data depends on the skill of the local community.
 Check by yourself, for example, if the crossroad is connected at a single shared node.
 If not, you have to do additional work.
 (I spent a whole day to make OSSroad.shp for Hamamatsu)